 Our commitment to serve those in need.

-Grounded in the faith of Electric Mirror’s founders, the Mischel family, Electric Mirror has embraced a spirit of helping those in need.
+Grounded in the faith of our company’s founders, the Mischel family, Electric Mirror has firmly embraced a spirit of helping those in need.
 Since its beginning in 1997, Electric Mirror has made significant charitable contributions to local, national and international organizations that address the needs of the world’s most poor and vulnerable.

 Over the years, President Jim Mischel, Executive Vice President Aaron Mischel and the Mischel family have chosen a variety of not-for-profit organizations to be recipients of financial support from Electric Mirror.
-Currently, we’re focusing our corporate giving in four key areas:
+These vital groups focus on health and wellness for people with serious diseases; provide food and shelter to orphans and widows; rescue victims of sex trafficking; foster stability and prosperity for the poor and homeless; and help those hit hardest by natural disasters.

-We invite you to learn more about the following organizations we support.
+We invite you to learn more about the life-saving organizations we support.

 Sends trained medical professionals and students to resource-limited countries to care compassionately for the medical needs of those with AIDS and HIV.
 Provides palliative care and spiritual hope to those who are dying, and rehabilitative care and a hope of new life for those who survive.